akashacms/pdf-document-construction-set/README.md

 Generating a PDF of a Markdown or AsciiDoc document is not straightforward.
 With a WYSIWYG editor like LibreOffice we can just _print to pdf_.
 But, because Markdown or AsciiDoc doesn't inherently contain rich formatting styles, a simple _print to pdf_ is very plain looking.

-_PDF Document Maker_ allows creating richly formatted documents into PDF.
+_PDF Document Maker_ allows creating richly formatted documents in both HTML and PDF format.
 The features include:

 * Supporting A3, A4, A5, Legal, Letter or Tabloid page formats
 * Customizable header and footer on each page
 * CSS stylesheets
 * Layout and Partial templates for custom formatting, using template engines like Nunjucks, Mustache, or EJS
 * Using PlantUML or Mermaid to support drawings
-* Using KaTeX to support equations
+* ???
+Using KaTeX to support equations
 * ???
 Music
 * Using HighlightJS for styling code blocks
 * Custom HTML elements to bring in external data sources